otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.3.4 =
+- Add filters to table column.

 = 0.3.3 =
 - Fix premature call to wp_enqueue_style.